-Note: You can open a connection to the vendor's web site by clicking on the Edgecore logo.
+[i]Note: You can open a connection to the vendor's web site by clicking on the Edgecore logo.

 Main Menu Using the onboard web agent, you can define system parameters, manage and control the switch, and all its ports, or monitor network conditions.
-The following table briefly describes the selections available from this program.
+All the features are available through the web interface main menu.

-Table 4: Switch Main Menu
+Figure 4: Main Menu